skywind3000/asyncrun.vim/README.md

 # Preface

-This plugin takes the advantage of new apis in Vim 8 (and NeoVim) to enable you to run shell commands in background and read output in the quickfix window in realtime:
+This plugin takes the advantage of new APIs in Vim 8 (and NeoVim) to enable you to run shell commands in the background and read the output in the quickfix window in realtime:

 - Easy to use, start your background command by `:AsyncRun` (just like old `!` cmd).
-- Command is done in the background, no need to wait for the entire process to finish.
+- The command is running in the background, no need to wait for the entire process to finish.
-- Output are displayed in the quickfix window, errors are matched with `errorformat`.
+- Output is displayed in the quickfix window, errors are matched with `errorformat`.
 - You can explore the error output immediately or keep working in vim while executing.
-- Ring the bell or play a sound to notify you job finished while you're focusing on editing.
+- Ring the bell or play a sound to notify your job is finished while you're focusing on editing.
-- Customizable runners and command modifiers brings you dark power of asyncrun.
+- Customizable runners and command modifiers bring you the dark power of asyncrun.
 - Fast and lightweight, just a single self-contained `asyncrun.vim` source file.
-- Provide corresponding user experience in vim, neovim, gvim and macvim.
+- Provide corresponding user experience in vim, neovim, gvim, and macvim.
-- Extra runners to run command in a new `gnome`/`floaterm`/`tmux` window.

 If that doesn't excite you, then perhaps this GIF screen capture below will change your mind.